tsipkens/bidias/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

 This program, originally released with [Sipkens et al. (2019)][1_JAS1], is designed to invert tandem particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution.
-The results of that paper can be produced by running `main_jas19.m` in [v1.1][code_v11] of this code.
+The results of the aforementioned paper can be produced by running `main_jas19.m` in [v1.1][code_v11] of this code.

 This program is organzed into several: classes (folders starting with the @ symbol),